khimo/khimo.github.io/bli-guides/_bli-pro-user-guide/08-interfaces.md

 </div>
 <br>

+ONVIF cameras, HTTP cameras and RTSP cameras are supported.
+When adding a camera, ONVIF cameras available on the network will be automatically detected, these can also be added to your system directly through the BeoLiving App on a smartphone.

+> Please be aware that there are companies improperly claiming ONVIF conformance for their products, compatibility can be verified on [www.onvif.org/conformant-products/](https://www.onvif.org/conformant-products/).
+You must also take into account that some ONVIF compatible cameras don't have the functionality enabled by default (e.g.: Hikvision https://www.hikvision.com/ueditor/net...) and must be "manually" enabled.

-For more information on how to set up a camera, and to find out which cameras are compatible, please refer to the [Camera integration guide](/bli-guides/bli-pro-user-guide/09-cameras).
+For more information on how to set up a camera, and to find out which cameras are compatible, **please refer to the [Camera integration guide](/bli-guides/manuals/cameras)**.

 ### Zone setup